 The ITU Regional Radiocommunication Seminar 2021 for the Americas Region (RRS-21 Americas) was organized by ITU (BR and Americas Office) in collaboration with the Inter-American Telecommunication Commission (CITEL) and the Colombian National Spectrum Agency (ANE) from 26 April to 7 May 2021.
 The Seminar was held in a virtual format with a 3-hour daily session during weekdays only.

 A Zoom license from ITU was used to conduct the e-meeting.
-Considering the local time difference, sessions were conducted from 08:00 to 11:15 (UTC -5H), i.e, from 14:00 to 17:15 Geneva time.
+Considering the local time difference, sessions were conducted from 08:00 to 11:15 (UTC -5H), i.e., from 14:00 to 17:15 Geneva time.

 The lectures and discussions during RRS-21-Americas were in Spanish except for some material such as presentations and software tools that were available in English only.